MyanFlow

 • Grounding status is visible in the lesson panel.

-• The lesson panel shows evidence status, confidence guidance, and recommended next verification steps.
+• The lesson panel shows evidence status, trust coverage, and suggested next steps.

 • Source links are shown when evidence is detected from live search.